 Rabban Yoḥanan’s sarcastic response to the Sadducees forces them to admit that the principle is not that impurity is bad, but rather that we deem things ‘impure’ in order to separate them from regular use, often as a matter of honouring them.
 The Torah scroll is to be honoured, and therefore should not be handled lightly.
 As we learn in this week’s Torah portion, the situations in which a person becomes tamei are based on interactions with mortality: birth, death, sickness, etc. It is easy to think of the English terms ‘impure’ and ‘defile’ as implying a certain revulsion, but indeed, the rabbis do not see revulsion in the Torah law.
 Instead, they see a necessity to separate, which is here based on honour.

-In these strange times, we are all becoming familiar with separation, and with being very careful with our hands.
+In these strange times of Covid, we are all becoming familiar with separation, and with being very careful with our hands.
 Perhaps we are more aware of the things we touch and avoid touching than we have ever been before.
 It would be easy to read this as revulsion – that we are so disgusted by the virus that we wish to shrink away from it.
 However, it can also be read as honour of one another: that we so care for one another that we are more careful with our hands than we have ever been before.

 Rabbi Natasha Mann is a Masorti rabbi serving New London Synagogue, Mosaic Masorti and Noam